Key Takeaways

 For each of the top three debts, assign a named owner and a remediation deadline.
 Not "the AI team."
 A person.
 With a calendar date.
 The owner is responsible for conducting the deep audit on that category and presenting a remediation plan within 30 days.
 This step converts the audit from a diagnostic exercise into an accountability mechanism.

 The food delivery CEO version: Your delivery optimization agent has been in production for 8 months without a bias audit.
 Food delivery algorithms can create or reinforce 'food deserts' by de-prioritizing lower-profit neighborhoods.
 At 2.0x compound rate over 8 months (approximately 1.3 compounding periods), your Bias Debt is now roughly 2.5x what it would have cost to audit at launch.
-And regular monitoring reduces bias-related errors by up to 30%, so the audit itself is an investment with measurable return.
+An audit run today is cheaper than the incident response it might prevent later, monitoring is an investment whose return does not show up as a line item until you skip it.
 You can run the 90-Minute Audit with your CTO, your delivery ops lead, and your legal counsel over lunch.
 By the end, you will know whether your routing algorithm is building liability.

 Why Quarterly Is the Minimum